DFE-Digital/sts-plan-technology-for-your-school/README.md

 ## README map

-Every `README.md` in the repository, showing where to find them:
+Every `README.md` in the repository, showing where to find them (best viewed as plain text):

 .
 ├── [README.md](README.md)